sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - TypeScript - A strict sperset of JS which adds EcmaScript 6, optional static typing and class-based support amongst other things to the language.
 Backed by Microsoft
 - AtScript - Backed by Google but likely to merge under TypeScript

+<h3>JavaScript Frameworks</h3>

+- JavaScript Frameworks which add content to the DOM on page load eg. AngularJS, Backbone JS etc have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).
+With extra configuration pages can be recreted as HTML Snapshots & hosted on alternative URL's to index the content.
+- AngularJS
+- Backbone
+- EmberJS
+- Ext JS

 <h3>Library</h3>

-- Reactjs a JS library developed by Facebook which alters Virtual DOM in the form of components to make changes to the View.
+- ReactJS a JS library developed by Facebook which alters Virtual DOM in the form of components to make changes to the View.
 This improves performance over changes to the Actual DOM.
 - Handlebars.js - Lightweight, library to build semantic templates i.e.
 - Modernizr.js - Adds classes to the html element based on feature tests and includes HTML5 Shiv.
 Allows you to target parts of your CSS and JavaScript based on the features supported by a browser.
 Offers cross browser support for CSS3 TransitionEnd Event.
 - Underscore.js - Utilty functions uncluding map, select, javascript templating